winesapOS/winesapOS/UPGRADES.md

 - Packages are now installed from the renamed [holo-rel] repository instead of the original [holo] repository.
 - 'steamdeck-kde-presets' is now replaced by 'vapor-steamos-theme-kde'.
 - 'nano' is set as the default text editor.
+- 'pipewire' is now split into two packages: 'pipewire' and 'libpipewire'.

 ## 3.2.0 to 3.2.1